 (Added: 2/10/2023)

-- Can I make changes to my scope of project through the ECD application?
+Can I make changes to my scope of project throughout the ECD period of performance?

 Reporting